 The main protagonist, Cassandra “Cassie” Thomas (Carey Mulligan), is the person that the title is referring to, along with her late friend Nina.
 The two were bright, young women attending medical college, slated to do great things in life.
 But after Nina was raped while being under the influence of alcohol, they both dropped out.
 Nina died at some point, and Cassie’s life seems to have been caught in limbo.
 She lives with her parents (Clancy Brown and Jennifer Coolidge), who often drop not-so-subtle hints that they want Cassie out of their home and restart her life.

 One day, Cassie comes across an old acquaintance from college, Ryan (Bo Burnham), at the shop.
 A pediatric physician now, Ryan says that he has always harbored feelings for her.
 They soon start dating.
-She learns from him that he is still in touch with other students from medical school, including the ones who were directly involved in Nina’s case.
+She learns from him that he is still in touch with other medical school students, including the ones who were directly involved in Nina’s case.
 This sets her on a path of vengeance.
-Her first target is Madison (Alison Brie), who was quite close to Cassie and Nina.
+Her first target is Madison (Alison Brie), who is quite close to Cassie and Nina.
 Despite this, she sided with Al, claiming that drunken behavior and promiscuity were common with Nina.

 After forcing Madison to confront the same situation as Nina had all those years ago, Cassie goes after Elizabeth Walker (Connie Britton), the dean of the college, who also supported Al. Her third target is Al’s lawyer, Jordan (Alfred Molina).
 But when Cassie shows up at his house, saying that his reckoning has come, Jordan readily accepts it.
 In the intermediate years, he has come to regret what he did as a lawyer for Al and others like him.